 Options for fertility treatments for trans people

 There are surgical transitions that take away access to someone’s own eggs, sperm, or uterus, and some medical transitions can have potentially negative effects on the quality or viability of eggs or sperm.
 But even if someone has medically or surgically transitioned, they may still be able to have children that are genetically related to them.
+It’s typically recommended that people preserve their fertility before medically transitioning, but individuals should talk to their healthcare providers to create a personalized plan for their fertility journey.

 The current options to have biological children for trans men (a person who has transitioned from female to male) are: